Energy Storage Materials

 - Y. Yang, S. Risse, S. Mei, C.J.
 Jafta, Y. Lu, C. Stöcklein, N. Kardjilov, I. Manke, J. Gong, Z. Kochovski, M. Ballauff, Energy Storage Materials 2017, 9, 96-104.

-Dispersible mesoporous nitrogen-doped hollow carbon nanoplates have been synthesized using gibbsite nanoplates as templates.
-The resulted 2D hollow carbon nanoplates bear hexagonal morphology with fairly accessible small mesopores (∼3.8 nm).
+Dispersible mesoporous nitrogen-doped hollow carbon nanoplates and hollow carbon-MoS2-carbon nanoplates have been synthesized using gibbsite nanoplates as templates.
+The resulted nanomaterials with 2D hollow nanoplate structures bear hexagonal morphology with high specific surface areas (460 m2 g-1 for hollow carbon nanoplates and 543 m2 g-1 for hollow carbon-MoS2-carbon nanoplates).
 They show excellent colloidal stability in aqueous media and are applied as electrode materials for symmetric supercapacitors.
-When using polyvinylimidazolium-based nanoparticles as a binder in electrodes, the hollow carbon nanoplates present superior performance in parallel to polyvinylidene fluoride (PVDF) binder.
+The materials exhibit high specific capacitance and excellent cycling stability in supercapacitors with 1 M Li2SO4 as the electrolyte.